 Although uncommon, police can and sometimes do decide NOT to file a criminal charge against the defendant, yet still issue and serve an avo police order on the defendant.
 This is usually where there is weak evidence against the defendant.

-If you’re served with an AVO, it will either be in the form of a provisional avo, application for avo or interim avo.
+If you’re served with an AVO, it will either be in the form of a provisional avo, application for avo or interim avo. the AVO will never state the protected person residential address.

 The relevant legislation on AVO’s in NSW is the Crimes (Domestic and Personal Violence) Act 2007 (NSW).